Community Education Courses | Winter 2024

 NOTE: Updated Class Day/Time/Location Information, not available when printed schedule went to press.

 10AM -12 PM | $25 | NEWPORT PERFORMING ARTS CENTER

 Time Management Series

 This course is designed to help better organize your days and will focus on a positive decision-making process.
-According to the instructor, “we will apply time management techniques to improve our relationships with co-workers, friends and family.
-This course will help us to sustain our performance at work and at home.
-We will discuss our daily schedules with other students in class.
+According to the instructor “we will apply time management techniques to improve our relationships with co-workers, friends and family.
+This course will help us sustain our performance at work and at home.
+We will discuss our daily schedules with other students in the class.
 This course will help us to provide positive feedback and listen to other students’ comments.
 It will help us to form and describe simple and reachable goals for this year.
-We will take a close look at our monthly calendar, organizing, and cleaning routines.”
+We will take a close look at our monthly calendar, organizing and cleaning routines.”
 Participants will need to provide their own printed calendar and a notebook to do the homework and document their progress in class.

 INSTRUCTOR: VERONIKA ESKOVA

 5 SESSIONS | FEB.
 8 – MARCH 7